biancacpacheco/python-dw/demo/README.md

 ### 3. Modify your test

 Use the [API](https://github.com/Caio-Batista/python-dw/tree/master/api#api-python-design-wizard-docs) to change your test and also check the [test section](https://github.com/Caio-Batista/python-dw/tree/master/tests#test-python-design-wizard-docs) to improve `test_xpto.py`.

+### 4. Cheat test list

+There are some [examples](https://github.com/Caio-Batista/python-dw/tree/master/tests#9-examples) that you can start using.